Open Source Software Definition explained, Advantages, types, examples and Free Download

 GPL – GNU GENERAL PUBLIC LICENSE

-Another example of an Open licensed source software is the GPL or GNU General Public License.
+An example of an Open licensed sources is the GPL or GNU General Public License part of the open source software movement.

 In practice requires that if you change the system, and want to market it (or simply distribute it) , it must be under the same license.
 So it is not valid a more restrictive or proprietary one.